AC-coupled BESS in pvDesign

 BESS 1.0

-This is the first tool that has been developed for the design of storage systems in pvDesign.
+This is the first tool that has been developed for the design of storage systems in RatedPower.
 We want to keep adding functionalities in this direction, starting with offering DC-coupled BESS design tools.
 If this is of interest to you and you feel like collaborating, your suggestions are more than welcome.

 Energy Yield Results

-For now, pvDesign does not calculate any energy storage flows.
 Charge or discharge dispatch strategies of these systems are out of scope at the moment.
-The only information we provide are the columns mentioned above, which are the excess energy that are lost if no battery energy storage system uses it.
+The only information we provide is the columns mentioned above, which are the excess energy that is lost if no battery energy storage system uses it.

 For further information or if you would like to give us feedback, please contact us at support@ratedpower.com